ciaranmcnulty/mathiasverraes.github.com/_posts/2015-01-05-economy-of-tests.markdown

 <img style="float:right;margin-left: 10px" src="/img/posts/2015-01-05-economy-of-tests/test_economy_forces-small.png" alt="Opposing forces in the economy of tests">

-This is the essence of the Test Pyramid: writing nothing but high level tests, is taking on technical debt.
+This is the essence of the Test Pyramid: when you write only high level tests, you take on technical debt.
 Sometimes this is necessary, but as soon as you have debt, the clock is ticking.
 Interest accumulates, and it becomes harder to remedy the situation.
-That’s why the process of test level migration is so crucial.
+That’s why putting pressure on your test suite to migrate test levels, pays of in the long run.

 ## What to migrate

 The choice of tests to migrate, is important.
 You can use the metrics of execution speed, readability, and maintainability, to identify tests in dire need of migration.
 Another heuristic is asking whether the test is at its natural lowest possible level.
 For example, when a test is exercising the whole system in order to test a single unit of business logic, it is clear that this test is unnecessary costly, and should be migrated to the level of a unit test.
-Leave the system tests in place that verify if the system as a whole is working, and use unit tests to fix the most important mutations of the expected behavior.
+Leave the system tests in place that verify if the system as a whole is working, and use unit tests to fix the most important permutations of the expected behavior.

 ## Conclusion